appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 ## Customizing themes
 If you just have set up your Appernetic account you need to add a theme.
 The easiest way is to clone a theme which you can do from the drop down button beside the blue **Preview** button to the right.

 You can start by cloning my customized [hugo-bootstrap theme][1] or get one from [Hugo][3].
 Then select the theme from the list of themes and click Use Theme.
 When you do that the theme config settings will be copied to your project folder.
+Now open the settings tab and

 ![enter image description here][2]